jaantollander/masters-thesis/content/42_counters_and_rates.md

 The figures demonstrate the fine-grained nature of the monitoring data and entry resets discussed in Section \ref{monitoring-system}.

 The x-axis displays time, and the y-axis display the accumulated amount of operations for counters and the operations per second for the rate.
-Each line displays operations from one Lustre client to one Lustre Target.
+Each line displays operations from one Lustre client to one Lustre target.
 The figures in this subsection display a single node job; thus, each line shows `write` operations from the same compute node to a different OST.
 We say that a job is active during a period that performs any file system operations; otherwise, it is inactive.